RestBasePlatform/rest_docs/docs/source/index.rst

    docker run -p 54541:54541 restbase/restbase-server

 After starting the docker, you need to generate an administrator token using :doc:`rest_docs/get_admin_token`.
-Description of the next steps in :doc:`rest_docs/index`.
+Description of the next steps in :doc:`quickstart`.

 .. toctree::

+  quickstart
   rest_docs/index